Finding Arizona Fine Art in Hidden Places

 Still, looking for other travel inspiration?
 Try taking a road trip on the historic Route 66 that goes past old towns, deserts, and remnants of past roadside attractions that will transport you into another time in American history.
 (Please note: Route 66 which is a straight fast ride along I-40 also makes for a fun road trip for those who prefer to travel via motorcycle.)

 Both the photographer and the vacationer will enjoy visiting various stops along Route 66 including the Painted Desert and Petrified Forest National Park; Meteor Crater; and Walnut Canyon National Monument, and Sunset Crater.
 These famous landmarks provide the photographer with landscape opportunities that are very different from the red rocks of Sedona and the dramatic rock formations of the Grand Canyon.

 There are other great desert locations that offer amazing photographic potential.
-These locations include, but are not limited to, Organ Pipe National Monument, Saguro National Park, Superstition Mountains, Gold Canyon, Watson Lake, White Pocket, and Monument Valley.
+These locations include but are not limited to, Organ Pipe National Monument, Saguaro National Park, Superstition Mountains, Gold Canyon, Watson Lake, White Pocket, and Monument Valley.